osemwengiearit/requirement-analysis/README.md

 - **Communication Tool:** Use case diagrams serve as an excellent communication tool between stakeholders, analysts, designers, and developers, fostering a shared understanding of system requirements.
 - **Foundation for Testing:** Each use case can be a basis for developing test cases, ensuring that all defined functionalities are thoroughly validated.
 - **User-Centric Design:** They promote a user-centric approach to design by focusing on the interactions and goals of the end-users.

-## Use Case Diagram Example for a Booking System:

-Below is a Use Case Diagram illustrating core functionalities for a generic booking management system, similar to a hotel or flight booking application.
-It depicts the primary actors and the key interactions they have with the system.